 Strada holds an M.F.A. in Visual Arts from Columbia University and is a studio alumnus of the Whitney Museum’s Independent Study Program.
 She has taught at RISD, Tyler School of Art at Temple University, The Cooper Union, Columbia University, and in K-12 public schools throughout NYC with Studio in a School.
-She is Civic Engagement Fellow and faculty at the Pratt Institute in Brooklyn, NY.
+She is Fine Arts Civic Engagement Fellow and faculty at the Pratt Institute in Brooklyn, NY.

 ︎CV